In this blog post, you will learn what are the 13 things you should know before going to an amazing Amsterdam!

-The Netherlands is one of the countries where the quality of tap water is one of the safest in the Europe for drinking.
+The Netherlands is one of the countries where the quality of tap water is one of the safest in Europe for drinking.

 However, the bottle of water can cost you around 2 to 3.5 euros!
-Make sure you bring your own bottle (insulated steel for example) so you can save some money by filling it with tap water – plus it’s environmental friendly.
+Make sure you bring your own bottle (insulated steel for example) so you can save some money by filling it with tap water – plus it’s environmentally friendly.
 Why waste so much money on bottled water when you can safely drink tap water?

 13. CYCLING IN AMSTERDAM